itsjavi/fontawesome-iconpicker/README.md

 - [x] Fix arrow positions for all new placements
 - [x] Detach popover HTML from DOM when destroy is called
 - [ ] Fix: has-error is not set in component mode
+- [ ] Implement pagination each N elements